TuringLang/NestedSamplers.jl/README.md

 Stopping criterion: estimated fraction evidence remaining below threshold.

-The estimated fraction evidence remaining is given by the `maximum(active_loglike) - it/nactive` where `it` is the current iteration and `nactive` are the number of live points in the sampler.
+The estimated fraction evidence remaining is given by the `maximum(active_loglike) - it/nactive` where `it` is the current iteration.